 At least 30 credits must be completed in courses designated either as WICS courses or Honors Courses.Honors Program students must complete the following honors courses:

 Thanks to our commitment to scholarly alignment, Honors Program Students seeking recognition as a Sustainability Scholar are able to meet both sets of requirements by following the Pathway described below.
-Again, at least 30 credits must be completed in courses designated either as WICS courses or Honors Courses.Honors Program Sustainability Scholars must complete the following honors courses (Variations appear bold-faced below):
+Again, at least 30 credits must be completed in courses designated either as WICS courses or Honors Courses.Honors Program Sustainability Scholars must complete the following honors courses (Variations are noted with an asterisk):

 A: Yes, we do.